ryutaro3215/book_repository/README.md

 # 📚 Book Repository

-A personal book management application built with **React**, designed for practicing web application development.
+A personal book management application built with **React**, **Express.js**, and **MongoDB Atlas**, designed for full-stack web development practice.

-This app allows users to search books via the **Google Books API**, register their favorite books to a local bookshelf, and view them later — all handled within the browser using `localStorage`.
+Users can search books using the **Google Books API**, save them to their personal bookshelf stored in a **cloud-based MongoDB database**, and browse or delete them later — all through a smooth and responsive UI.

 ---